 Here at the Tour we’re fond of talking about pivot or inflection points, junctions in the program’s history which defined or changed the way in which Doctor Who was either perceived or produced.
-Well, there can be no pivot point than which occurred 50 years ago today (or as of this writing) day when the first regeneration between Doctors occurred at the end of episode four of The Tenth Planet.
+Well, there can be no more important pivot point than than the one which occurred 50 years ago today (or as of this writing) day when the first regeneration between Doctors occurred at the end of episode four of The Tenth Planet.

 In one, perhaps more clinical, aspect, this was merely a transition–even a recasting–for a new lead in the program.
 Some shows, soaps immediately come to mind, do this and with little fanfare.
 It’s impossible to know 50 years and more than a continent away if the Hartnell to Troughton transition was low key, but it most certainly cannot be anymore.